Eastern Protestant Christianity: Major branches

-Anglican

-Mar Thoma Syrian Church
+Malankara Mar Thoma Syrian Church

-The Mar Thoma church has its origins in a reformation movement in the Malankara Church, in the latter half of the nineteenth century.
-India was part of the British Empire at the time and the Malankara Church with its Oriental Orthodox traditions, in communion with the Syriac Orthodox Patriarchate of Antioch.
-Concurrently, Anglican missionaries from England arrived in South India, on a help mission for the Malankara Church.
-They became teachers at the Church's seminary and made the Bible available in Malayalam.
-Inspired by the teachings of the missionaries and imbibing the ideas of the Protestant Reformation from them, a few priests under the leadership of Abraham Malpan initiated a reformation based on the Bible.
+The Malankara Mar Thoma Syrian Church has its origins in a reformation movement within the Malankara Church in South India, in the latter half of the 19th century.
+India was part of the British Empire at the time, while the Malankara Church is an Oriental Orthodox church, in communion with the Syriac Orthodox Patriarchate of Antioch.
+Concurrently, Anglican missionaries from England arrived in South India.
+They became teachers at the church's seminary and made the Bible available in the Malayalam language.
+Inspired by the teachings of the missionaries and imbibing the ideas of the Protestant Reformation from them, a few priests under the leadership of Abraham Malpan initiated a reformation.
 Abraham Malpan also managed to get his nephew Deacon Mathew, ordained as bishop Mathews Mar Athanasius, by the Patriarch of Antioch.
 But many opposed the reforms.
-The groups for and against reforms engaged in court litigations for the Church and its properties.
+The groups for and against reforms engaged in court litigations for the church and its properties.
 These ended in 1889, through a verdict favoring the Patriarchal faction.
-Subsequently, the reformed faction became an independent church.
+Subsequently, the reformed faction became an independent church, known as the Malankara Mar Thoma Syrian Church.
 To date, there are 11 bishops, 1149 priests and over a million laity.
-While retaining many of the Syriac high church practices, the Mar Thoma Church is Reformed in its theology and doctrines.
-It employs a reformed variant of the Liturgy of Saint James, with many parts in the local vernacular.
-The Mar Thoma church is in full communion with the Anglican Communion and maintains friendly relations with many other churches.
+While retaining many of the Syriac high church practices, the Malankara Mar Thoma Syrian Church is Reformed in its theology and doctrines.
+The church employs a reformed variant of the Liturgy of Saint James, with many parts in the local vernacular.
+The Malankara Mar Thoma Syrian Church is in full communion with the Anglican Communion and maintains friendly relations with many other churches.

-Society for Eastern Rite Anglicanism

-The Society for Eastern Rite Anglicanism (SERA) is an organization working to promote and sustain a movement towards an established Eastern Rite in the Anglican Communion.
-Established in 2013, it formulated an Anglo-Orthodox Divine Liturgy.
-It is based on the Divine Liturgy of Saint John Chrysostom and is used by the society.